ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 Currently when one needs to "escape" the termination checker, this is only possible by enabling `UndecidableInstances` and `UndecidableSuperClasses` in a per-module basis.
 However, this means losing those checks for every single type class, family, or instance defined in that module.
 This proposal introduces new `%NoTerminationCheck`, `%LiberalCoverage`, and `%LiberalInjectivity` modifiers to mark a specific definition, instead of the whole module.

+In addition, it regularizes `OVERLAPPING` to use the same modifier syntax.

 ## Motivation

 When working with type classes and families, sometimes we write definitions which lay outside the [Paterson conditions](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/jfp06.pdf).
 Roughly speaking, that means that GHC is not able to prove the termination of the resolution / constraint solving process, and thus rejects the definition.
 One particular case is when the context of an instance mentions a variable more often than its head.